What is an Eating Disorder?

 It is important to change a person’s relationship with food and to help them to develop new eating

-habits and patterns, it is also beneficial to explore the causes of the over-eating and to try to identify
+habits and patterns.
+It can also beneficial to explore the causes of the over-eating and to try to

 All clients are offered an initial assessment session to discuss their needs and expectations and for us